2010 BMW Ljubljana Open

 The 2010 BMW Ljubljana Open was a professional tennis tournament played on outdoor hard courts.
 It was part of the 2010 ATP Challenger Tour.
 It took place in Ljubljana, Slovenia between September 20 and 26, 2010.
+The courts that this tournament were played at were the TC ZTK Ljubljana center, which is a prominent venue for these types of events.